Solthera/Solthera/README.md

 ---

 ### ⚒️ Currently Hammering On:
-- 🚧 Building a personal portfolio (It’s gonna be dope 💻✨).
+- 🚧 Building a personal portfolio (It’s gonna be dope 💻✨),
-- 🔍 Exploring **AI** that doesn’t steal your soul.
+- 🔍 Exploring **AI** that doesn’t steal your soul,
 - 🛠️ Cooking a mini hedge fund simulator (stay tuned).

 ---